MicrosoftDocs/bot-docs/articles/dotnet/concepts.md

 When you create a bot using the Bot Builder SDK for .NET, you can use dialogs to model a conversation and manage [conversation flow](~/bot-design-conversation-flow.md).
 A dialog can be composed with other dialogs to maximize reuse, and a dialog context maintains the [stack of dialogs](~/bot-design-conversation-flow.md#stack) that are active in the conversation at any point in time.
 A conversation that comprises dialogs is portable across computers, which makes it possible for your bot implementation to scale.
-In the Bot Builder SDK for .NET, the <a href="https://docs.botframework.com/en-us/csharp/builder/sdkreference/d3/ddb/namespace_microsoft_1_1_bot_1_1_builder.html" target="_blank">Builder</a> library enables you to manage dialogs.
+In the Bot Builder SDK for .NET, the [Builder][builderLibrary] library enables you to manage dialogs.

 For details about using dialogs within the Bot Builder SDK for .NET, see [Dialogs](~/dotnet/dialogs.md).